CopperSpice Overview

 Q_SIGNALS Remove, place signal macros in a public section All signals are registered individually

-Q_SLOTS Remove macro, no replacement required All slots are registered individually or declared as a method
+Q_SLOTS Remove, no replacement is required All slots are registered individually or declared as a method

 CS_INTERFACES(QSqlDriverFactoryInterface, QFactoryInterface)